HCC-data-sciences-pub/TransferNet-PDO/README.md

 ## 4. Predict new PDO samples using pre-trained model described in our paper:
 1. Download pre-trained model checkpoint from https://huggingface.co/jic115/PDO_paper_hv_model/tree/main
 2. Replace /hover_net/infer/wsi.py with wsi.py in modified_modules of this repository if many cells are not got predicted
-3. Supplement proper information to the slurm files in the Infer directory from this repository
+3. Download the infer directory from this repository and supplement proper information to the slurm files
-4. Run prediction on slurm-cluster using hv_pred_tile.slurm for tiles or hv_pred_wsi.slurm for whole slide images (eg:svs files)
+4. Run prediction on slurm-enabled GPU cluster using hv_pred_tile.slurm for tiles or hv_pred_wsi.slurm for whole slide images (eg:svs files)
-5. Count the cell number of each predicted cell type inside a PDO using util.count_cell_inside_PDO fuction
+5. Convert the output jsons files to geojson files and count the cell number of each predicted cell type inside a PDO using count_cell_inside_PDO fuction in util_eval_prep.py
 6. Predict PDO type via majoirty voting